useinsider/CordovaDemo/README.md

 Note: Can easily find the warnings added as comments by searching the `FIXME-INSIDER` key in the project and you can quickly make the necessary arrangements for the project.

+Note: You Can see the detailed usage of the methods used with the integration with Firebase by examining the `www/js/index.js`, and `platforms/ios/HelloCordova/Classes/AppDelegate.m` files.

 ### Android

 1. Add `google-services.json` and `agconnect-services.json` to `platforms/android/app` folder.